Elv1zz/ttrss_plugin-markasread/README.md

 Current status
 --------------
 This version of the plugin is fully working: Marking articles as read and unread works correctly.
-Also the unread status is reflected correctly when it gets changed by other means (like clicking in the article, mark all as read, mark-as-read from the context menu).
+Also, the unread status is reflected correctly when it gets changed by other means (like clicking in the article, mark all as read, mark-as-read from the context menu).

 Any additional issues, problems or feature request can be found or made in the GitHub [issue tracker](https://github.com/Elv1zz/ttrss_plugin-markasread/issues).